 Subtle shifts in the darkness and width of the lines you draw can create exciting and dynamic effects.
 Getting such command and control is difficult in the initial stages, but practice will make you creative.
 Keep on experimenting with different pencil shades from 3H to 6B and hold the pencil at different angles.

 Always keep an extra paper below your hand.
-This minimizes the chances of smudging the sketch by your hand.
-If you are a lefty, start sketching right to the left, and if you are right-handed, shade from left to right.
+This minimizes the chances of smudging the sketch with your hand.
+If you are lefty, start sketching right to the left, and if you are right-handed, shade from left to right.

 Symmetrical drawings generally do not gain attention.
 Keeping a nice contrast by shading gives a good sketchy feel.
 Add subtle changes in your sketch and keep only the general lines symmetrical.
 Do not mirror every part of the sketch drawing.